CENTRE FOR REGIONAL AND LOCAL HISTORY LIBRARY

 Room 802 contains the library collections previously held in the Reading Room at Marc Fitch House.

-Subjects covered include: Palaeography; Historical Reference and Sources; General History and Social/Economic History; Parliamentary and Legal history; Religious History and Education; Personal Names; Historical Sociology; and Popular Culture.
+Subjects covered include: Palaeography; Historical Reference and Sources; General History and Social/Economic History; Parliamentary and Legal history; Religious History and Education; Historical Sociology; Popular Culture; Art and Architecture.

 The room also contains regional and local history journals not freely available online; Harleian Society, British Record Society and other major series; and “Featured Collections” from the stores.